objective-cprotocolsstandards-compliancedefault-implementationoverhead-minimization

 Solution

 • Objective-C protocols have no affordance for default implementations.
-They are purely collections of method declarations that can be implemented by other classes.
-The standard practice in Objective-C is to test an object at runtime to see if it responds to the given selector before calling that method on it, using -[NSObject respondsToSelector:].
-If e object does not respond to the given selector, the method isn't called.
+They are purely collections of method declarations (and or properties) that may be implemented by conforming classes.
+A standard practice is to test an object at runtime to see if it responds to the given Selector before calling that method on it, using -[NSObject respondsToSelector:].
+If the object does not respond to the selector, that method isn't called.

 One way you could achieve the result you're looking for would be to define a method encapsulating the default behavior you're looking for in the calling class, and call that method if the object doesn't pass the test.